bret99/wazuh_custom_rules/browsing_history/README.md

 3. enter the folder with files from point 1
 4. run .\create_scheduled_tasks.bat

-One may use centralized method to run toise ones (KSC for instatnce).
+One may use centralized method to run those ones (KSC for instatnce).

 On Wazuh manager: